upa/vxlan-vyatta/README.md

 vxlan-vyatta creates tap interface that is named vxlan[VNI].
-AndyYou can use vxlan interface like ethernet interface.
+And You can use vxlan interface like ethernet interface.

 ToDo